-To make sure that it’s an abscess and not a tumor, your vet will likely perform an ultrasound.
+To make sure that it’s an abscess and not a tumor, your veterinarian will likely perform an ultrasound.
 This will show a pocket of fluid within the swollen area.
 By inserting a needle into the affected area, they can usually aspirate some pus, and that will confirm that it is indeed an abscess and not a tumor.

 The fix usually involves a little surgery.
-The vet will make a small incision at the site to drain the abscess and cleanse the area.
+The veterinarian will make a small incision at the site to drain the abscess and cleanse the area.
 They’re not looking to remove the splinter because, by this time, it has usually dissolved.

-A drain will remain in place for a couple of days, attached to a little bag worn by the dog, and a culture will be sent to the lab to aid the vet in prescribing the right antibiotic.
+A drain will remain in place for a couple of days, attached to a little bag worn by the dog, and a culture will be sent to the lab to aid the veterinarian in prescribing the right antibiotic.

 But wait…there’s more!

 A splinter can also migrate to a spot immediately behind an eye and form an abscess.
 Veterinarians call this a retrobulbar abscess…retro referring to “behind” and bulbar meaning “globe.”